Google Home review: Promising but playing catch up to Amazon Echo

 It was a battle of the bots in my apartment this week.

-Google Home, the voice-assistant smart speaker Google (GOOG) debuted last month, officially launched on Thursday.
+Google Home, the voice-assistant smart speaker Google (GOOGL, Tech30) debuted last month, officially launched on Thursday.
 With years of search data collection under its belt, Google is poised -- in theory -- to take on the Amazon Echo and become a remote control for your life.

 But before we start calling it an Echo killer, let's take a close look at how it actually handles voice and service commands.